°1967, Newport Beach, California

 1993

-Regen Projects, Los Angeles, California
+Regen Projects, Los Angeles, CA

 Los Angeles Poetry Festival, Barnsdall Art Park, Los Angeles, CA